7 key measures to help you get back to your office

 Here at Workspace, we have been closely following the Government guidance and are working hard to make your transition from home to office as safe and stress free as we can.

-Over the past few weeks, we’ve been busy putting in place a number of social distancing measures, such as one-way circulation, social distancing signage and protective receptionist screens, as well as enhanced hygiene measures across all our businesses centres to make sure you feel comfortable and protected in our spaces.
+We’ve been busy putting in place a number of social distancing measures, such as one-way circulation, social distancing signage and protective receptionist screens, as well as enhanced hygiene measures across all our businesses centres to make sure you feel comfortable and protected in our spaces.
 You can read about what we’ve been up to here.

 When thinking about getting your own office space ready to welcome your team back, here are some important things to consider.